solemnwarning/kvm-build-environment/README.md

 * Automatic deletion of old images
 * Scheduled (re)building of images
 * Deploy secrets to Windows from Terraform rather than baking into images
-* Run Windows Buildkite agent as a restricted user
 * Refactor FreeBSD init script to use standard rc functions